 - Coffee cup lids and sleeves

-- Organic Waste: Plastic bins that hold compostable waste are located in the community organic garden.
-Their contents are transferred to an industrial strength composter, where these organic materials break down into elements that are mixed with dirt to create enriched, fertile soil for the garden.
-Bring your kitchen scraps to school to help grow the garden and cut down on landfill waste.
-Composting Instructions
+- Composting:Orange buckets that hold compostable waste are located in the Our Green Thumb garden.
+Their contents are transferred to an industrial strength composter, where these organic materials break down into elements that are mixed with dirt to create enriched soil for the garden.
+Bring your kitchen scraps to school to help grow the garden and cut down on landfill waste using our Composting Instructions

-E-Waste: E-waste is defined as electronic products such as TVs, computers, monitors, fax machines, cell phones, and printers.
+E-Waste: E-waste is defined as electronic products such as TVs, computers, cell phones, and printers.
+A “Techo Trash” receptacle is available in Media Services, where only CDs, DVDs, cables, and other small electronics can be recycled!
 According to California State law these materials cannot be disposed of as general trash due to the hazardous materials such as mercury, arsenic and other heavy metals that they contain.
-These can leach into the local groundwater table and are harmful to human health.
 MIIS recycles hundreds of its electronic products every semester.
-We are not, however, able to accept this waste from the greater community at present and all e-waste should be delivered directly to The Monterey Regional Waste Management District for proper disposal.
-To the right the Monterey Institute prepares E-Waste for disposal.
+We are not, however, able to accept this waste from the greater community and all e-waste should be delivered directly to The Monterey Regional Waste Management District for proper disposal.
+To the right the Institute prepares E-Waste for disposal.

 - Reusable Coffee Mugs: Bring your own reusable mug to limit the number of disposable coffee cups used sent to the landfill.